 Harvesting and Using Homegrown Tomatoes

-You want to leave your tomatoes on the vine as long as possible- this will increase the flavor of the fruits.
+You want to leave your tomato fruits on the vine as long as possible- this will increase the flavor of the fruits.
 Commercially grown tomatoes are picked when the are still green and gassed to ripen them in order to extent their shelf life, that’s why store bought tomatoes tend to be lacking in flavor.

 Your tomatoes are ready for picking when they are fully red (or yellow, orange, whatever color variety you are growing, etc).
 The tomato should be firm and only slightly soft.